-File uploads are a crucial feature in many web applications, allowing users to share documents, images, and other media.
-In this comprehensive guide, we'll explore how to implement robust file upload functionality in Angular applications, covering everything from basic implementations to advanced techniques and best practices.
+File uploads are a crucial feature in many web applications because they enable users to share documents, images, and other media.
+In this comprehensive guide, we explore robust file upload functionality in Angular applications—from basic implementations to advanced techniques and best practices.
+This guide is compatible with Angular 14+ (tested with Angular 17) and uses Angular 17 syntax.

 Understanding the basics of file uploads in Angular

-Before diving into implementation details, it's essential to understand the core concepts of file uploads in Angular.
+Before diving into implementation details, it is essential to understand the core concepts of file uploads in Angular.

 The HTML5 file API